 University of Sanctuary

-We are a signatory of the United Nations Human Rights Council (UNHCR) Global Pledge for expanding refugee access to Higher Education, as well as a University of Sanctuary and a signatory of CARA.
-Our support for sanctuary seeking students is human-centred, multifaceted and ever changing, this page highlights some key areas of work and is regularly updated.
+We are a recognised University of Sanctuary and a member of the Council for At Risk Academics (CARA), as well as a signatory of the United Nations Human Rights Council (UNHCR) Global Pledge for expanding refugee access to Higher Education.
+Our support for sanctuary seeking students is human-centred, multifaceted, and ever changing, this page highlights some key areas of work and is regularly updated.

 Asylum Seeker Scholarship

-Each year we offer at least two scholarships to Asylum Seeker students in the UK, supporting them to complete their undergraduate studies.
+Each year we offer up to four scholarships to Asylum Seeker students in the UK, supporting them to complete their undergraduate studies.
 The scholarships cover tuition fees and a living stipend, and students benefit from a moving in package and wrap around support through Liverpool Plus.
 You can find out more at our dedicated webpage, applications open each January for courses beginning the following September.

 Humanitarian Scholarship